Completed Projects: Bangladesh

 UK Aid Direct – Small Charities Challenge Fund

-Using a community empowerment approach, this project is addressing the social and economic challenges being faced by carers, the majority of whom are women.
+Using a community empowerment approach, this project addressed the social and economic challenges faced by carers, the majority of whom are women.

 - Carers participating in local support groups